Sign in | Register

 Lummy was my god father and he was one in a million.
 He was a long time mate of my dad and mum ( Carol & John Newman).
 I spent alot of time with Lummy growing up as we were brought up around footy and my dad played for souths and later coached along with Lummy.
 Redfern oval was our second home.

-Contributions: Rugby League Tables, Greg Fiveash, Alan Katzmann, Shawn Dollin, Andrew Ferguson, Paul Carter, Michael Borg
+Contributions: Shawn Dollin, Rugby League Tables, Greg Fiveash, Alan Katzmann, Paul Carter, Andrew Ferguson, Tony McCarron, Max Turner, Wests Archives, Michael Borg